Ireland Coast 2 Coast Charity Cycle Ride Challenge 2004

 Firstly thanks to all those kind and generous people that sponsored me - much appreciated.
 If you could send cheques payable to 'Austen Jones' to 1 Oban Close, Tingley, Wakefield, WF3 1JU I would be very grateful - so far people have pledged / I have collected approx £270 for the Diabetes Federation of Ireland and the British Heart Foundation - so give yourself a pat on the back ;-)

-Day 1: Outward Journey from Maynooth to Gallway
+Day 2: Return Journey from Gallway to Maynooth...

 If you sponsored me - much appreciated - and even if you didn't you can still show your support for the Diabetes Federation of Ireland and the British Heart Foundation by posting your cheque payable to 'Austen Jones' to 1 Oban Close, Tingley, Wakefield, WF3 1JU I - thank you!
 As I said before I should be collecting approx £270 which is pretty good (even if only just over £1 per mile!!)